slochower/smirnoff-host-guest-manuscript/manuscript.md

 A comparison of bonded parameters for SMIRNOFF99Frosst, GAFF v1.7, and GAFF v2.1.
 Values that differ by more than 10% are labeled in red.
 Atom names refer to [@fig:atom-names].
 </div>

+#### Angle parameters

-Relative to GAFF v1.7 and GAFF v2.1, SMIRNOFF99Frosst has fewer unique angle parameters applied to αCD; several distinct parameters appear to be compressed into a single force constant, around 50 kcal/mol/rad^2^.
+Relative to GAFF v1.7 and GAFF v2.1, SMIRNOFF99Frosst has fewer unique angle parameters applied to αCD; several distinct parameters appear to be compressed into a single force constant, around 50 kcal/mol/rad^2^ (@fig:ang).
 These parameters correspond to $\ce{C-C-C}$, $\ce{C-O-C}$, and $\ce{O-C-O}$ angles.
 The $\ce{C-C-C}$ angles are primarily around the ring of the glucose monomer.
 The $\ce{C-O-C}$ angles are both around the ring and between monomers (e.g., $\ce{C1-O1-C4}$ and $\ce{C1-O5-C5}$).
 Weaker force constants for these parameters may lead to increased flexibility.

 <div id="fig:ang">
 ![](images/SMIRNOFF99Frosst-vs-GAFF-v1.7-ang-k.png){width=3.5in}